Top Scan

 Top Scan is an amusement ride made by Mondial.

 Design and operation

 The ride has six free-rotating gondolas each with five seats and the standard Mondial Triple-Lock Harnesses, including the belt.
 As the ride begins, the main support rises upwards slightly so it is not at ground level and cannot cause any risks during the ride, then the ride spins backwards and occasionally forwards then the main arm starts spinning with the gondolas freely tilting upside-down.
 Top Scan is available as a portable or park model.

+A Top Scan successor was released in 2017 called Ventura, this is a park-only model and has 6 gondalas with 6 seats each giving a capacity of 36.
+The Top Scan also has 6 gondalas but only 5 seats per gondalas giving a capacity of 30 seats.

 Incidents

 In the summer of 2005, a woman was killed after being thrown from the ride at Adventureland (New York) when her harness gave way.

 In 2010, two women were stranded on the Space Roller at Miami-Dade County Fair and had to be rescued by a cherry picker when the machine stopped in the middle of a ride.